 Kids love setting up shop with this basic and sturdy cash register.
 Comes with money and some credit cards, so if your child tends to put things in his/her mouth, beware of the coins.
 You can always remove them and add them back when mouthing becomes less of an issue.

 Melissa and Doug Farm Sound Blocks

 Love these farm sound blocks that make animal sounds when you match them up properly.
 A fun way of teaching animal sounds and names.

 Melissa and Doug Vehicle Sound Blocks

-A fun basic vehicle puzzle with sound effects for those kiddos who love anything that GOES!
+A fun basic vehicle puzzle with sound effects and clear images for those kiddos who love anything that GOES!

 Fisher Price Little People School Bus